Iowa's admission counselors offer these suggestions:

 Apply for admission to the three to five colleges or universities you like the best.
 Check web sites and applications for specific application deadlines.
 Also review how on-campus housing applications are processed and how housing is assigned.
 You can Apply Now to Iowa.

 Sign up for housing and orientation.
 Don't miss these vital opportunities to learn more about your school and make new friends.
 Sign up for Orientation, which is mandatory at The University of Iowa, and On-Campus Housing as soon as possible.
-Also, if you use Facebook, look for communities of students who share your interest in a college, such as our Facebook Page for Future Hawkeyes.
+Also, if you use Facebook, look for communities of students who share your interest in a college, such as our Facebook Group for Future Hawkeyes.
 It's a great way to meet future classmates and get admissions-related news.

 Keep your grades up.
 College admission is granted on a tentative basis, and a school may rescind your admission if your grades fall or if you do not complete the required high school courses.
 Talk to your high school counselor and review the suggestions in Building Your Future, an online guide prepared by the Board of Regents, State of Iowa, for college-bound students.